NeuroAnalyzer tutorials: Download and install

 Docker image

-NeuroAnalyzer stable branch is also available as the Docker image:
+NeuroAnalyzer is also available as the Docker image:

 docker pull neuroanalyzer/neuroanalyzer:latest